 Of course, no one can run 3,100 miles non-stop, so longer ultras often feature extended breaks to, you know, sleep, eat and the rest.
 Some are completed within a day, while others take on established hiking trails over a multi-day journey.
 Some are circuits featuring multiple laps, while others are long linnear journeys akin to a thru hike.

-Most ultras take to the trails rather than the road, so a pair of trail running shoes are vital if you’re looking to start training.
+Most ultras take to the trails rather than the road, so a pair of the best trail running shoes is vital if you’re looking to start training.
 Alongside trail running, ultra running is a sport that is booming exponentially.
-The number of organised races and participants around the world increasing by roughly 1,000% in the last 10 years.
+The number of organized races and participants around the world increasing by roughly 1,000% in the last 10 years.
 But it is not a new sport.
 In fact, its heyday was probably way back in the 1870s when pedestrianism – as it was known – was the biggest sport in the world.

 Back then, six-day races held in Madison Square Garden in New York or in the Agricultural Hall in Islington, London, attracted huge crowds and daily newspaper coverage, with hundreds of thousands of pounds (in today’s money) awarded to the victors.
 This was before the days of energy gels, hydration packs and the lightweight gear ultra runners enjoy today.
 We still have six-day races today, but most ultra races now are a fair bit shorter.

 The vast majority of ultra races around the world are trail races, often run through beautiful and remote landscapes such as mountains or deserts.
 Many of the most iconic races on the international calendar – such as the Ultra Trail du Mont Blanc in France, the Marathon des Sables in Morocco, and the Western States 100 in the US – are trail races.

 For many competitors, the desire to try ultra running comes from a sense of wanting to get into the wild – to be immersed in nature.